lollopelle01/BEng-CompEng/README.md

 # UniBo
-My repository for projects I've done along my AI master in University of Bolgna
+My repository for projects I've done along my AI master in University of Bologna